Photo 46, Final: Calendar

 For our final project we were given the choice of doing an album cover, a calendar, or a cover for the school’s next semester’s class schedule.
 Well, I had schlepped my camera up to St. Frizz on my most recent pilgrimage to the MacWorld Expo and spent a full day being a stereotypical tourist.

 The panorama shots used for the photo-composite in Assignment 8 had been taken without any expectation of ever using them for anything, and had, consequently been a piece of fortunate happenstance.
-But, all in all, I had quite a lot of pictures of San Francisco.
+But, all in all, over the years, I had quite a lot of pictures of San Francisco.

 Of course, the downside is that I am no great shakes as a photographer.
-So none of the shots I had were what anyone could say were out of the top drawer.
-Nothing on the level that anyone would use for a decent-quality calendar.
+So none of the shots I had were what anyone could ever say were out of the top drawer.
+I had nothing on the level that anyone would use for a decent-quality calendar.

 Well, hey, there are tacky calendars out there in abundance.
-So I produced a deliberately tacky calendar to match the photos.
+So I produced a deliberately tacky calendar to go with the lackluster photos.

 We really were only required to turn in the cover page, but I figured so long as I had a concept I’d run with it until I ran out of shots.
 I mean, what the hell?